Black bulbul: Distribution and habitat

 This bulbul is found in broad-leaved forests, cultivation and gardens mainly in hilly areas, but Himalayan populations are known to sometimes descend into the adjoining plains in winter.

 Breeding

 It builds its nest in a tree or bush; the nest is a cup placed in a fork and made from grasses, dry leaves, mosses, lichens and cobwebs.
 The lining is made up of ferns, rootlets and other soft material.
 Both sexes participate in nest construction.
 Two or three eggs form the usual clutch.

 Food and feeding

 Black bulbuls feed mainly on seeds and insects, and they are often seen in small groups, either roosting or flying about in search of food.
 They are particularly fond of berries.
 They are known to feed on a wide range of berries including Celtis, Rosa, Melia and Ehretia in the Himalayas.
 They feed on the nectar of Salmalia, Erythrina, Rhododendron and other species.
 They make aerial sallies for insects.

+Mythology

+The red-billed black bulbul is promenently featured in Formosan mythology.
+For example, some Bunun, Kankanavu, Paiwan and Pazeh deluge texts credit the bulbul with donating fire and millet to the survivors of the global flood.